Close Menu

 What happens when a claimant dies and there is an SSD application pending?
 Can a family member still receive SSD benefits on behalf of the deceased?
 The answer is yes.
 Cannon Disability Law can help your family after the death of a loved one who filed an application for SSD benefits.

 Sadly, this happens because many people die waiting for the SSA to make a decision about their SSD application.
-It can take years to obtain a favorable decision from the SSA.
-The reason that it can take years to hear from the SSA, is the length of the Social Security appeal process.
+It can take years to obtain a decision from the SSA.
+The reason that it can take years is the length of the five step Social Security appeal process.

-For instance, the initial stage of the application usually takes 3-4 months for a decision.
+For instance, the initial stage of the application usually takes 3 to 4 months for a decision.
 And, the decision is usually a denial.
 The claimant has 60 days to appeal an initial SSA decision.
-The next stage of the process, reconsideration, takes another 3-4 months.
+The next stage of the process, takes another 3 to 6 months.
 Sometimes, the second stage takes longer because the SSA sends the claimant to their doctor.
 It can take a number of months for SSA to receive the medical report from one of their doctors.
 Then, it still takes more time for them to make a decision.

 claimant dies social security disability benefits for chronic kidney disease

 The reason for that is SSI benefits are not payable any month after death.
-Therefore, only back benefits from an SSI application filed in the past and ending at the claimant’s death would be available to a family member.
+Therefore, only past due benefits, from the time the SSI application was filed to the time of death, would be available to a family member.
+In order to obtain those benefits, a family member would need to file a substitution of party.

 CONTINUING AN SSDI CLAIM AFTER DEATH

-• a surviving spouse who was living with the disabled person, or who was entitled to SSDI benefits on the person’s record, during the month of death
+• a surviving spouse who was living with the disabled person, or who was entitled to SSDI benefits on the record of the claimant, during the month of death

-• any child or children entitled to benefits on the deceased person’s record during the month of death, and
+• any child or children who qualify for benefits on the deceased person’s record during the month of death, and

 • any parents of the decedent entitled to benefits on the deceased person’s record during the month of death.

-If none of the above relatives are alive, the SSD benefits will go to any surviving spouse, child, or parent, who doesn’t qualify under the above rules.
+If none of the above relatives are alive, then the SSDI benefits will go to any surviving spouse, child, or parent, who doesn’t qualify under the above rules.
 Otherwise, the payments flow to the estate of the deceased.

-FILING THE PROPER PAPERWORK AFTER THE CLAIMANT DIES – THE SUBSTITUTION OF PARTY – FORMS HA-539 & 1724
+FILING THE PROPER PAPERWORK – THE SUBSTITUTION OF PARTY – FORMS HA-539 & 1724

 Some people die while they are waiting for benefits.
 No one wants this to happen.
 However, if your family member passes away, the case may be able to continue.
 You can contact our office for free, either by calling us or using our contact page on this website.
 When you call us, expect for us to answer your questions for free.